 A critical element in building a cloud-native solution because of its horizontally scalable nature, typical examples of NoSQL databases are Cassandra, MongoDB, AWS DynamoDB, and Google BigTable.

 NoSQL database technology enables horizontal scalability to add extra capacity when customer data workloads increase quickly.
 Helping scale to handle any volume of master data, this technology fully supports ingesting interaction data as well.

 Cloud-native MDM leverages multi-model data management to support both operational and analytic use cases.
 This provides agility to allow purpose-built services and components that can be used together to provide an enhanced customer experience for any use case.

-Locking into a specific data storage model of non-cloud MDM may prove to constrain over time, as the changing business needs start demanding more flexible and comprehensive architecture.
+Locking into a specific data integration and storage model of a non-cloud MDM strategy may prove to constrain over time, as the changing business needs start demanding more flexible and comprehensive architecture.

 Availability of managed services

-Managed services are provider-specific services that take away the need to manage infrastructure and components so you can focus on core activities - your business.
-In addition to improving operations and lowering the total cost of ownership for cloud-native MDM, managed services offer you better time-to-value.
+Managed services are provider-specific services that take away the need to manage infrastructure and components so you can focus on core activities - your business process.
+In addition to improving operations and lowering the total cost of ownership for cloud-native MDM software, managed services offer you better time-to-value.